 This kind of stress is detrimental to the people experiencing it, as well as to the workplace in general, and “can work against attaining business goals,” says an article by the Houston Chronicle.
 You might notice the stressed-out employee become “argumentative or easily agitated” and “make more mistakes and demonstrate a general decline in performance.
 Frequent absenteeism or being late to work may also be stress indicators.
 Your business can suffer dramatically from a resulting lack of customer service, uncompleted projects, orders not being placed or a noticeable decline in sales.”

 Fight Back with Legal Benefit Plans

-This voluntary benefits plan can help your employees defend their families, protect their identity and otherwise have peace of mind when legal issues arise.
+A voluntary benefits plan can help your employees defend their families, protect their identity, and otherwise have peace of mind when legal issues arise.
 With our Family Defender™ program, your employees can have access to local attorneys for situations such as a divorce, or child support and/or custody.
 This plan also provides legal benefits when traffic violations exist, lawsuits are filed, debts are accrued and more.

-With Identity Defender™, your employees will have access to an affordable Fraud Resolution Specialist™ that will provide emergency response activities—seven different ways!—within 24 hours.
+With Identity Defender™, your employees will have access to an affordable Fraud Resolution Specialist™ who will provide emergency response activities—seven different ways!—within 24 hours.
 This is crucial for your employees to monitor and protect their identifies, as well as restore good credit.
 And, if your company uses commercial drivers, ask about our CDL Defender™ program.